Abdurauf Fitrat: Naming variants

+Fitrat sometimes bore the titles of "hajji" and "professor".

-Life and Work
+Life and work

 Education in Bukhara

 Fitrat was born in 1886 (he himself stated 1884) in Bukhara.
 Little is known about his childhood, which is, according to Adeeb Khalid, characteristic for Central Asian figures of this era.
 His father Abdurahimboy was a devout Muslim and a trader, who would leave the family in the direction of Margilan and later Kashgar.
 Fitrat came by most of his worldly education through his broadly read mother, named Mustafbibi, Nastarbibi or Bibijon according to varied sources.
 According to Edward A. Allworth she brought him into contact with the works of Bedil, Fuzûlî, Ali-Shir Nava'i and others.
 Abdurauf grew up with a brother (Abdurahmon) and a sister (Mahbuba).

 Muhammadjon Shakuri suggests that Firat completed the hajj together with his father during his childhood.
-After receiving education at a maktab-type school Fitrat is said to have begone studies at the Mir-i Arab Madrasah of Bukhara in 1899 and to have completed them in 1910.
-As SHakuri continues, Fitrat travelled extensively through Russian Turkestan and the Emirate of Bukhara between 1907 and 1910.
-The philologist Begali Qosimov thinks that Fitrat studied in Bukhara until he was 18 and that he completed the hajj between 1904 and 1907, also visiting Turkey, Iran, India and Russia.
-According to Zaynobiddin Abdurashidov, prorector at the Alisher Navoiy University for Uzbek language and literature, it was in the beginning of the 20th century that Fitrat went on a pilgrimage through Asia to Mecca during which he spent some time in India, where he earned some money for the journey home as a barber.
+After receiving education at a maktab-type school Fitrat is said to have begone studies at the Mir-i Arab Madrasa of Bukhara in 1899 and to have completed them in 1910.
+As Shakuri continues, Fitrat travelled extensively through Russian Turkestan and the Emirate of Bukhara between 1907 and 1910.
+The literary scholar Begali Qosimov thinks that Fitrat studied in Bukhara until he was 18 and that he completed the hajj between 1904 and 1907, also visiting Turkey, Iran, India and Russia.
+According to Zaynobidin Abdurashidov, it was in the beginning of the 20th century that Fitrat went on a pilgrimage through Asia to Mecca during which he spent some time in India, where he earned some money for the journey home as a barber.
 As per Abdurashidov, Fitrat was already known as a poet then, using the pen name Mijmar.
-Beside Shakuri, also Khalid and Allworth mention the Mir-i Arab Madrasah as Fitrat's place of study in Bukhara.
+Beside Shakuri, also Khalid and Allworth mention the Mir-i Arab Madrasa as Fitrat's place of study in Bukhara.
 While studying at the madrasah Fitrat was also instructed in ancient Greek philosophy by his teacher.

 In his autobiography, published in 1929, Fitrat wrote that Bukhara had been one of the darkest religious centres.
 He had been a devout Muslim and initially in opposition to the reform movement of the Jadids (usul-i jadid ‚new method‘).
 Fitrat himself never received basic education in that "new method".
 According to Sadriddin Aini Fitrat was known as one of the most enlightened and commendable students of the time in Bukhara, whilst being effectively unknown outside the city until 1911.
 Abdurashidov's explanation of why Fitrat did not take part in the activities of the first group of jadids in Bukhara refers to the strict, anti-liberal regime under emir 'Abd al-Ahad Khan.
 Abdurashidov continues that Fitrat became interested in reformist ideas approximately in 1909 and suggests that this happened under the influence of the magazine Sırat-ı Müstakim by Mehmet Âkif Ersoy.
 Together with other magazines and newspapers, this magazine circulated among Bukhara's students during this time.
 Beyond that, Mahmudkhodja Behbudiy was a mentor to Fitrat.
 After completing his education Fitrat taught at a madrasah for a short period.